HerrRiebmann/ESP32-SquirrelCam/README.md

 Afterwards, you receive a Token, which must be stored.
 And the Bot-URL.
 You can add the Bot to a Chat by following this URL.
 Ensure to setup the Bot to not be added by groups and set some security settings!
+It´s also recommended to also set the command-list with the BotFather.
+Then you will have a menu with command buttons within your chat.
 I can recommend to follow this [RandomNerdTutorial](https://randomnerdtutorials.com/telegram-control-esp32-esp8266-nodemcu-outputs/)